 If you want to accept credit cards from your customers online, in person, or on the phone, your first step is getting a merchant account from a merchant account provider.
-Even though it’s a fundamental part of modern businesses, it can be more difficult than you think to choose the right provider and make sure your application gets approved.

 We’ll cover what a merchant account is and exactly how to make the right decision for your business, regardless of size or industry.